Recipes, people, places and things we love — every month. Head to Substack to support our work. Visit Later

 1 block firm tofu

-2 avocados, sliced
+2 avocados, sliced or cubed

-spring onions, sliced, to finish
+spring onions, sliced, to taste

-sesame seeds, to finish
+sesame seeds, to taste

 Method